hasherezade/pe_to_shellcode/README.md

 + imports
 + TLS callbacks (called once, before the Entry Point is executed)

 Please keep in mind, that although for the majority of PE files this is sufficient, some executables you encounter may be using other, more complex aspects of the PE format.
-It means, not every PE can be successfuly converted to a shellcode.
+It means, **not every PE can be successfuly converted to a shellcode**.

 🚫 Examples of currently not supported elements:
 + exceptions (if the executable you converted will be run as a shellcode, and throw the exception, the appropriate exception handler will not be found, and the application will crash)